Skip to main content

 Choosing an IT recycling company is a trust decision.
 You’re handing over equipment that contains your data, your hardware assets, and your organization’s responsibility for proper disposal.

-Don’t make that decision based on who has the lowest price or the slickest website.
-Make it based on who can answer these five questions with the most transparency and specificity.
+Don’t make that decision based on who has the lowest price or the slickest website — or on logos alone.
+Make it based on who can answer these five questions with the most transparency and specificity, and who’s willing to put their answers in writing.

-We’re always happy to answer these questions ourselves — and any others you have.
+We’re always happy to answer these questions ourselves — including the awkward ones.
+Check our FAQ for common questions, or reach out directly.
 That’s how this should work.

 Have questions?
 Reach out and let’s talk about how we handle your equipment →